BacktrackD3V/nethunter-termux/README.md

 # nethunter-termux
-This script downloads minimal Kali chroot and installing chroot
+This script downloads minimal Kali chroot and installing this Working without root
+Using Proot